keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - Asphodel is walking around the ship and runs into Rodney again
 - funny monkey :3
 - lil bro is really hungry after the big battle
+- Olivia asks Asphodel to fly to the Reef Spreader to tell them about our funny new acquisition
 -